 Where Midwifery graduates work

-Midwifery graduates may work for hospitals (District Health Boards), Primary health organisations (PHOs), birthing centres or in private practice.
+Midwifery graduates may work for hospitals (Te Whatu Ora), Primary health organisations (PHOs), birthing centres or in private practice.
 Experienced midwives with postgraduate qualifications may work for universities and women’s health research organisations.
 Experienced midwives can also mentor or deliver continuing education for others, or advocate on behalf of midwives through the NZ College of Midwives.

 Build relevant skills and experience